 The Forbidden City – The Forbidden City was once home to Chinese emperors and their households during the Ming and Qing Dynasties from 1420 to 1912.
-It’s one of the the most impressive palaces in the world, welcoming thousands of tourists each year through its doors.
+It’s one of the most impressive palaces in the world, welcoming thousands of tourists each year through its doors.

 Tiananmen Square – Tiananmen Square is Beijing’s main city square which has a very sombre history.
 During the student-led protests of 1989, the government massacred thousands of civilians using automatic rifles and tanks.
-Although this may be one of the most controversial sights in China it’s also the most visited, and upon entering Tiananmen, you can see the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao.
+Although this may be one of the most controversial sights in China it’s also the most visited.
+Then, upon entering Tiananmen, you can see the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao.

-Great Wall of China – Without a doubt the best thing to do in China is visit the Great Wall of China – a series of walls and fortifications covering a whopping distance of 8,850 km.
+Great Wall of China – Without a doubt, the best thing to do in China is to visit the Great Wall of China – a series of walls and fortifications covering a whopping distance of 8,850 km.
 Standing on the wall it is incredible to think this was even possible – it’s a true feat of architectural engineering.
 The best place to visit the wall is Mutianyu, which tends to be less crowded.

 Travelling to China isn’t as easy as elsewhere, since you have to apply for a visa before you go and your passport must be valid for at least 6 months when you enter China.
 Don’t be fooled by visa specialists that charge a premium, instead, visit the embassy website and choose one of three visa application locations: London, Manchester and Edinburgh.
 Follow the step-by-step guidance and make sure you give yourself plenty of time to get everything organised before you travel.